OUROBOROS-Consulting/AI-B-Cs/README.md

 # Learn your AI-B-C

-Conversations with Anthropic's Claude exploring AI, identity, and cultural nuance.
+Conversations with [Anthropic's Claude](https://github.com/claude) exploring AI, identity, and interesting issues that come up both in theory and in practice.

-## Sections
+## The Alphabet

 - **A** is for "Applying to Anthropic"
 - **B** is for "Bias"